kingfreddymarin/kingfreddymarin/README.md

 - 👋 Hi, I’m @kingfreddymarin
 - 👀 I’m interested in software development, Machine learning and Artificial intelligence
-- 🌱 I’m currently learning Front-end development
+- 🌱 Engineering AI and automation platforms
 - 💞️ I’m looking to collaborate on any work i could
 - 📫 How to reach me?
 Send me an email @ freddymarin.jpg@gmail.com